joesb/figuration.al/content/configuration/configuration-and-narrative-emplotment.md

   - /configuration-and-narrative-emplotment-649c1500f317
 ---

-The second stage of mimesis, mimesis2, but which Ricoeur rather more floridly calls **configuration**, corresponds to narrative in its most commonly-understood sense: that act of telling or receiving a story, the actual configuration of a given plot — the story as told, or as read.
+The second stage of mimesis, mimesis 2, but which Ricoeur rather more floridly calls **configuration**, corresponds to narrative in its most commonly-understood sense: that act of telling or receiving a story, the actual configuration of a given plot — the story as told, or as read.

 > The ‘configuration’ stage of mimetic narrative is the stage of writing and reading a story — the story as told, or as heard.
 > {.bq-alt}

-However, Ricoeur’s model of emplotment emphasises the requirement that this sense of narrative is placed *between* the two other senses, mimesis1 and mimesis3: this stage of mimesis *follows* an early stage and *precedes* a later one.
+However, Ricoeur’s model of emplotment emphasises the requirement that this sense of narrative is placed *between* the two other senses, mimesis 1 and mimesis 3: this stage of mimesis *follows* an early stage and *precedes* a later one.

 Though that sounds obvious, it has significant implications.

-> Finding itself in between, mimesis2, configuration — the act of emplotment — plays a mediating role between the other two.^1^
+> Finding itself in between, mimesis 2, configuration — the act of emplotment — plays a mediating role between the other two.^1^

 Mediation is a significant feature of Paul Ricoeur’s approach to philosophy, and he often examines the mediating function of an idea between two opposing positions.

-Here, the mediating function of narrative configuration leads Ricoeur to prefer the term *emplotment* to plot because it implies an active and dynamic quality to mimesis2 that stresses its mediation between the ‘pre-understanding’ [already discussed](/prefiguration/prefiguration-and-narrative-competence/) and the ‘post-understanding’ that I shall address presently.^2^
+Here, the mediating function of narrative configuration leads Ricoeur to prefer the term *emplotment* to plot because it implies an active and dynamic quality to mimesis 2 that stresses its mediation between the ‘pre-understanding’ [already discussed](/prefiguration/prefiguration-and-narrative-competence/) and the ‘post-understanding’ that I shall address presently.^2^

 Ricoeur offers three ways in which emplotment mediates.